druid-io/druid-io.github.io/_posts/2013-10-18-realtime-web-applications.md

 ## Javascript - D3.js

 The meat of our appliation is in Javascript, using the [d3.js](http://d3js.org/) library.
-The complete code is [here](https://github.com/rjurney/druid-application-development/blob/master/python/templates/index.html).
+The complete code is [here](https://github.com/rjurney/druid-application-development/blob/master/python/templates/index.html) and a working JSFiddle is [here](http://jsfiddle.net/CBsgU/).
 Commented code highlights are below:
 	// Made possible only with help from Vadim Ogeivetsky var data = [];
     var maxDataPoints = 20; // Max number of points to keep in the graph